CHALLENGING BEHAVIOR, DISCIPLINE, AND CODE OF CONDUCT

 NYCACS is committed to exhausting empirically-based treatment approaches before considering suspension or expulsion.
 The School also recognizes that failure to eliminate dangerous behaviors must result in action steps protecting the student’s right to a free and appropriate education and ensuring a safe learning environment for other students.

 In all disciplinary matters, students and families/legal guardians will be given notice and will have the opportunity to present their version of the facts and circumstances leading to the imposition of disciplinary action to the staff members imposing sanctions.
 Whenever possible, students with autism will be involved with planning and selecting treatments for problem behavior.
 Depending on the severity of the infraction, disciplinary responses may include in-school suspension and expulsion.
-In the event that a student’s behavior presents an imminent safety threat to self or others and cannot be safely managed by NYCACS staff, law enforcement agencies may be contacted.
+If a student’s behavior presents an imminent safety threat to self or others and cannot be safely managed by NYCACS staff, law enforcement agencies may be contacted.

 Procedures for Short-Term Suspensions